Home » World Atlas » Equatorial Guinea Map

 Also, it shares 296 kilometers (184 mi) with the Gulf of Guinea in the Atlantic Ocean to the west.
 Equatorial Guinea consists of its mainland on the coast of Central Africa.

 But it also contains 5 islands in the Atlantic Ocean, including Bioko Island which is home to its capital city of Malabo.
-Bata is the largest city, situated on the west coast of the mainland known for being a port city.
+Bata is the largest city.
+It’s situated on the west coast of the mainland known for being a port city.
 The population is about 1.3 million people and has one of the worst human rights records in the world.

 Google Maps Icon Equatorial Guinea in Google Maps